privatenumber/tsx/CONTRIBUTING.md

 Keep comments focused on fixing the issue.

-Off-topic comments like "updates?", "me too", or workarounds will be hidden.
-Focus on adding value.
+Comments like "updates?", "also happening in ...", or discussing workarounds will be hidden.

-Issues may be locked post-verification to direct further conversation in PRs for more solution-oriented dialogue.
+Issues may be locked post-verification to direct further conversation & action to PRs.

 > [!TIP]
 > **⚡️ Get issues addressed faster!**